BurnIsBliss/Cookie-Clicker-Automation/README.md

 # Cookie-Clicker-Automation

-This is my way of automating the [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/v10466/) browser game using Python and Selenium.
+Built a Python-Selenium script to automate [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/v10466/), a browser-based game.

-Cookie Clicker is a JavaScript based game.
-It is an 'incrementer' type based game.
-Where the point of the game is to bake cookies by clicking on a giant cookie until you have enough cookies to buy upgrades.
+Cookie Clicker is an 'incrementer' type JavaScript based game.
+The point of the game is to bake cookies by clicking on a giant cookie until you have enough of them to buy upgrades.

 With the 'CookieClicker.py' Python script I have automated the processes of collection of cookies and getting upgrades.